axelpale/openmoji-spritemap-generator/README.md

     $ npm install

 Third, modify the default configuration in `run.js` as you wish.
-The default behavior will first group the emojis by their group classes and then call `generate` for each group separately.
+The default behaviour will first group the emojis by their group classes and then call `generate` for each group separately.

 Fourth, check your code for errors.

     $ npm test

 If code ok then run it.
-Multiple spritemaps will be generated under `spritemaps/`.
+Multiple sprite sheets will be generated under `spritemaps/`.

     $ npm start

-Finally, see the merged spritemaps and image map HTML under `spritemaps/`.
+Finally, see the merged sheets and image map HTML under `spritemaps/`.

 ## API

 ### generate(config, callback)

-Generates a spritemap image, a spritemap data JSON, and an image map HTML snippet.
+Generates a sprite sheet image, a sprite data JSON, and an image map HTML snippet.
 Takes in configuration object and a callback function.
 The callback is invoked after generation has finished and with `err` if an error occurred.

 The configuration object `config` can take following options.

 - emojis: An array of emoji objects originating from openmoji.json.
 The order defines the order in the output.
 - name: A string.
-An unique name for this emoji set.
+A unique name for this emoji set.
 Affects html classes and console output.
 - emojiDir: A directory path to emoji images, downloaded from OpenMoji.
-- targetImagePath: A file path where to save the spritemap image.
+- targetImagePath: A file path where to save the sheet image.
 - targetHtmlPath: A file path where to save the image map html snippet.
 - targetJsonPath: A file path where to save the map data json.
 - emojiSize: An integer.
 The pixel width (=height) of emojis in emojiDir.
 Default is `72`.
 - columns: An integer.
-How many emojis to place on a single spritemap row.
+How many emojis to place on a single sprite sheet row.
 Default is `10`.
 - rows: An integer.
 How many rows of emojis.
 - backgroundColor: A string, parsed by [color](https://www.npmjs.com/package/color).
 Transparent by default.